FRASER VALLEY ACADEMY OF DANCE604-826-0097

 Syllabi and Assessments

-Vaganova Syllabus
+FVAD Syllabus

 Fraser Valley Academy of Dance has developed its own syllabus which incorporates the RAD syllabus, but expands greatly on that book-based syllabus training to include the more advanced techniques taught by former professional dancers at the Vaganova Academy and Royal Ballet Schools.